It’s no secret that I’m a fan of making a budget. I’ve been keeping a budget now since 2006.

 But how many of us actually do it?

-The first step of your Payday Plan is to pay yourself first, before you spend money everyday expenses.
+The first step of your Payday Plan is to pay yourself first before you spend money on everyday expenses.

 You won’t miss the money you don’t see.
 And paying yourself first means you will actually reach your goals.